 In the notebook toolbar, select File > Export and a format.

-When you export a notebook as an Azure Databricks notebook (HTML), IPython notebook, or archive (DBC), and you have not previously cleared the results, the results of running the notebook are included.
+When you export a notebook as HTML, IPython notebook, or archive (DBC), and you have not cleared the results, the results of running the notebook are included.

 Notebooks and clusters